apollographql/apollo-server/docs/source/requests.md

 ## GET requests

 Apollo Server also accepts GET requests for queries (but not mutations).
 With a GET request, query details (`query`, `operationName`, `variables`) are provided as URL query parameters.
+The `variables` option is a URL-escaped JSON object.

 > Sending queries as GET requests can help with [CDN caching](./performance/caching/#caching-with-a-cdn).